AIMLab-UBC/AIMLab-UBC.github.io/_pages/jobs.md

 Note 3: Our preference is to admit PhD students.
 Therefore, outstanding applicants with BSc degrees will be considered for direct admission to PhD program.

+### Note (Aug 24, 2021)
+We thank all the individuals who have responded to our posting.
+Due to the volume of the applications, we regretfully cannot respond to all the inquiries but guarantee that we read ALL the applications.
+As such, we will only contact the short-listed applicants.
+We feel the enthusiasm from the emails but unfortunately, there is so much we can do on our end.

 ### Ph.D. and post-doctoral fellowship (PDF) positions in machine learning for medical imaging and bioinformatics (posted on: July 27, 2021)
 Multiple Ph.D. and post-doctoral fellowship (PDF) positions in the field of machine learning/computational biology are available in the School of Biomedical Engineering and Department of Pathology and Laboratory Medicine at the University of British Columbia/Vancouver General Hospital.
 The incumbent will join an interdisciplinary team working to establish a program on machine learning applications in pathology and genomics.
 Candidates are expected to have extensive experience in one or more of the following areas: diverse areas of machine learning and statistics especially deep neural networks, statistics, and image processing.